utah-cs4470-sp25/class/hw8/README.md

 user-defined struct.
 Create a diff showing your changes to `runtime.c` and create a small but rigorous example program to demonstrate how your solution works.
 Email the diff, the JPL program, and the C output for that program to Ben and Bhargav.
-They will grade the attempt on a pass/fail basis; you have one shot at the 5% bonus.
 (Then undo the changes to your compiler so you can pass the autograder again!)
+They will grade the attempt on a pass/fail basis.
+You have one shot at the 5% bonus.
+Everyone can earn the bonus; it is not a race.